How to find us

 A wide range of buses run both locally and from other parts of London.
 For further information, visit the Transport for London website.
 We also run a free intersite bus service for staff and students.

 There is a network of cycle routes adjacent to most university sites.
 Cycle parking facilities are available on all sites, including halls of residence.
-For further information, please visit our sustainabilty website.

 From the North